Arcadia-Science/2024-auto-openraman/README_TEMPLATE.md

-# [PACKAGE-NAME]
+# [Auto-OpenRaman]

-This repo contains a Python package called `[PACKAGE_NAME]`.
+This repo contains a Python package called `[Auto-OpenRaman]`.

-[DESCRIPTION OF WHAT THE PACKAGE DOES].
+This package uses Micro-Manager and Pycro-Manager to interface with the OpenRaman spectrometer.
+It provides a UI for spectrum visualization and uses the Pycro-Manager backend to control additional hsrdware.

 ## Installation

-The package is hosted on PyPI and can be installed using pip:

 ```bash
 pip install [PACKAGE-NAME]